 ABOUT THE JUNIOR T-BALL DIVISION

-The Junior T-Ball (formerly Blastball) division is designed for 4-year-old players (age as of August 31 of the current or upcoming season).
+The Junior T-Ball division is for 4-year-old players (age as of August 31 of the current or upcoming season).

 JUNIOR T-BALL GAME RULES